diffpy/diffpy.pdfmorph/TUTORIAL.rst

 For example, running the command ::

-	pdfmorph --scale=0.5 --smear=0.5 <testfile 1> <testfile 2>
+	pdfmorph --scale=0.5 --smear=0.5 <targetPDF> <morphedPDF>

-will scale testfile 1 by a factor of 0.5 and will smear its peaks with a Gaussian of width 0.5.
+will scale targetPDF by a factor of 0.5 and will smear its peaks with a Gaussian of width 0.5.

+When the program fits these parameters without user input, it decides their values based on internal algorithmic calculations.
+When the user inputs these values, it overrides the "choice" that the program would make.

 Using the list provided by running ``pdfmorph --help``, you should now be able to "morph" your PDFs in a number of highly customizable ways.